-Next, we investigate the empirical performance of the DrusillaSelect algorithm, comparing with brute-force search, QDAFN [12], and dual-tree exact furthest neighbor search as described by Curtin et al. [8].
-Note that both bruteforce search and the dual-tree algorithm return exact furthest neighbors; QDAFN and DrusillaSelect return approximations.
-Each implementation is either from mlpack [26] or is built using mlpack.
-We test the algorithms on a variety of datasets from the UCI dataset repository and randu, which is uniformly randomly distributed.
-These datasets and their properties are given in Table 2.
+Next, we investigate the empirical performance of the DrusillaSelect algorithm, comparing with brute-force search, QDAFN [12], and single-tree and dual-tree exact furthest neighbor search as described by Curtin et al. [8].
+Note that both brute-force search and the dual-tree algorithm return exact furthest neighbors; QDAFN and DrusillaSelect return approximations.
+Each implementation is available in mlpack [27].
+We test the algorithms on a variety of datasets from the UCI dataset repository and the previously-described random randu, randn, and ball datasets.
+These datasets and their properties are given in Table 3.